ragusa87/kde-tiling-on-drag/README.md

 1. Make sure your enabled the tilling editor in the "Desktop effect" settings.
 2. Press "Meta+T" to open the Tilling Editor.
 3. Setup a layout.
-4. Drag or un-minimize any window, it will be tiled to the area you defined earlier.
+4. Drag or open any window, it will be tiled automatically.

+How to compile and install from source :

+1. Install requirements (`makefile`, `7z`, `npm`, `plasmapkg2` or `plasma-framework`)
+2. Edit the source file
+3. Run `make reload` to build the package and reload it in Plasma

 Limitations :